-- For all parcels which do not require a signature for Proof of Delivery and can be left in a safe place, the current safe place policy will be adhered to.
-Throughout this interim process drivers and couriers are not required to knock on the customers door if the carding process has been followed
+- For all parcels that do not require a signature and can be left in a safe place, the current safe place policy will be adhered to.
+Our drivers and couriers are not required to knock on a customer's door if a card has been left for the customer

 - If a customer has used our Inflight 'Manage my Parcel' feature to request a safe place, the process above will be followed

-- If no safe place is available or a signature of Proof of Delivery is required, our drivers and couriers will place the parcel on the customers doorstep, ring or knock on the customers door and then where safe to do so, retreat 2 meters away from the door.
-Where the customer answers the door, they will explain that they are making a delivery and ask the customer for confirmation of their surname.
-We have created a new dropdown option “Unable to sign Covid-19”.
-This will be selected and then the driver or courier will enter the customer's surname
+- If no safe place is available or a signature of Proof of Delivery is required, our drivers and couriers will place the parcel on the customers doorstep, ring or knock on the customer's door and then where safe to do so, retreat 2 meters away from the door.
+When the customer answers the door, they will explain that they are making a delivery and ask the customer for confirmation of their surname.
+We have created a new dropdown option “Unable to sign COVID-19”.
+This will be selected so customers will not need to come into contact with our driver or their device

 - If the customer does not answer the door, we will attempt to deliver to a neighbour.
-We will follow the standard Deliver to Neighbour delivery process, asking for the house number and the recipient’s surname.
-We will then enter the surname into the device and sign it “Covid-19”
+We will follow the standard Deliver to Neighbour delivery process however we will not ask for the neighbour's name but will select the “COVID-19 scan”

 - If the customer no longer wants to accept their goods, we will then follow the standard refused process by returning the parcel to the local service centre

 - All drivers and couriers have been briefed that under no circumstances should any parcel be left on a doorstep or in public view.
-We have also reiterated that a calling card must be used for all safe place and neighbour deliveries so that customers are kept fully informed
+A calling card must be used for all deliveries to a safe place or neighbour to keep customers informed